California Permit Requirements For HVAC Installations

 If your project requires a permit, get a permit.
 If you are working with a contractor who suggests skipping this step, consider moving on to another contractor.

 As cumbersome as the process may be, it will be better than dealing with the city if it finds out you should, but don’t have a permit.
 The city might force you to obtain a permit and could double or triple the permitting fees.
 Penalties for not obtaining an HVAC building permit vary from city to city.
-It may also shut down your project or require you to tear down your work if there is a question as to whether the work was done according to building code.
+The city may also shut down your project or require you to tear down your work if there is a question as to whether the work was done according to building code.

 Projects finished without permits can also: